idibidiart/web-components-with-ai/README.md

 This differs in the following ways:

 - NgModule imports were de-duplicated across the module dependency tree (Angular deduplicates dependencies but it is confusing to have duplicate imports at different levels of the dependency tree.)
-- deployment of web components was modified so that multiple web components made with Angular Elements could be loaded without conflict or redundant dependencies.
+- deployment of web components was modified so that multiple web components made with Angular Elements could be loaded without conflict or redundant polyfills or conflicting ZoneJS.
 - Some enhancements were made to the interaction between the Web Components
 - Improvement to the site's responsive behavior.
 - Finally, AI was added for a more interesting UX.